 How to Manually Update Windows 10

-- Choose Windows Update tab in the sidebar (Circular arrows)
+4. Choose the Windows Update tab in the left sidebar (circular arrows)

-If there's a more convenient time to restart your laptop, Windows 10 will let you reschedule.
+To finish the update, you'll need to restart Windows, but you do this later if there's no urgency.
 Doing so is pretty straightforward — just follow these simple instructions.
-(Note, your system will not have the latest updates until it's been restarted.)
+(Note, your system will not be equipped with the latest updates until it's been restarted.)

 How to Schedule a Windows 10 Update

-- You will then be taken to a scheduling page.
-From there, move the Schedule a Time slider to the right (the on position).
+2. You will then be taken to a scheduling page.
+From there, move the Schedule a Time slider to the right (the "on" position).